Choosing The Right Psychologist

-There are times when we all need a bit of help with our mental health and counselling is a great way to start.
+Choosing the right psychologist can be difficult if you need help with your mental health.
 Therapy is by no means a magical fix but there are countless bodies of evidence that suggest that it can have a positive impact and help people.
 I have both seen people getting better through working with them as well as receiving help from having therapy.
 Quest Psychology specialises in counselling using CBT and person centred therapy amongst other approaches and we recognise that it is important that you find someone that understands you and your situation.
 That you feel that you can trust them and are not judged.
-But how do you pick the right person?
+But how do you choose the right psychologist?
 How do you know they have the right tools to help you?

 1. Are They A Registered Practitioner?

 First of all you when you are choosing a psychologist you want to make sure that the person you are thinking of seeing for therapy sessions is a registered or licensed practitioner.
 When looking for a psychologist you want to see that someone has a Health and Care Professions Council (HCPC) registered which means that they meet the legal requirement to call themselves a psychologist and ideally be registered with the British Psychological Society (BPS).
 For counsellors and psychotherapists it is a little more difficult to discern because anyone, by law, can call themselves this title.
 So you want to find someone who is registered and ideally accredited (which means their level of experience) with the British Association of Counselling and Psychotherapy (BACP) or UK Council for Psychotherapy (UKCP).
 Finally, a CBT therapist would need to be registered with the British Association for Behavioural & Cognitive Psychotherapies (BABCP).

 All of the registering bodies above have online registers that you can view to check that your mental health practitioner is currently able to actively work through either a name search or asking the person for their registration number.